equivalent/scrapbook2/archive/blogs/2017-10-12-csrf-protection-on-single-page-app-api.md

 session, cookie).

-Usually you see CSRF attack protection mentioned in context of "submitting Forms from your static website".
+Usually you see CSRF attack protection mentioned in context of "submitting forms from  static website".
 I was recently reading more on CSRF protection related to API calls and it's way too common that you see web-developers from various technologies say: `you don't need CSRF attack protection on API`.

 Let's put that to context.
-Usually they are talking about applications in which API is expected to  be used by other client technologies than just  browser (e.g.: Android, iPhone, your smart fridge)`.
+Usually they are talking about applications in which API is expected to  be used by other client technologies than just  browser (e.g.: Android, iPhone, your smart fridge).
 But usually with this context you don't use browser sessions.

-> For example Serverless singe page applications sending requests to AWS
+> For example serverless single page applications communicating requests to AWS
 > Amazon API Gateway presign the request on Client side (in browser via
 > JS) before sent via internet => no traditional browser sessions are
 > used !
+(To learn more look up [AWS Cognito](http://docs.aws.amazon.com/cognito/latest/developerguide/what-is-amazon-cognito.html) or check [this book on serverless s.p.a.](https://pragprog.com/book/brapps/serverless-single-page-apps)

 But if you are deailng with application that uses browser sessions (e.g.
-Ruby on Rails developers using Devise Gem) and then that application is comunicating with API you need CSRF protection !
+Ruby on Rails developers using [Devise](https://github.complataformatec/devise) Gem) and then that application is comunicating with API you need CSRF protection !